 Greeters are a vital part to making people feel welcome at our chapter meetings.
 They are asked to arrive about 30 minutes before the meeting to hand out nametags, ask people to sign in, and answer any questions newcomers may have.
 This has been very successful and we are always looking for new faces at the door.

 Outreach Event Participants

 Outreach events are a great opportunity to spread the word about the Ice Age Trail.
 If you enjoy meeting people in public and talking about hiking, volunteer opportunities, and the benefits of becoming a member of the Alliance, this may be a perfect match for you.
 We are looking for people who can hand out informational materials.
 Outreach events can be any day of the week, are usually in the middle of the day.
 The setup is fairly simple, so this is something to consider if you are retired and looking for a fun way to meet people in the community.

 Reporting Your Volunteer Hours

 Volunteers should always track their hours for quarterly reporting.
 Download the individual volunteers hours log [MS Word].

-Each year we vote on one or two individuals who have gone above and beyond through their volunteering.
-This year, we are pleased to announce that Peter Dargatz and Jeannie & David Georgson are the recipients of the prestigious “In the Mud” Award for their commitment to support and protect the Ice Age Trail.
+Each year we vote on one or two individuals who have gone above and beyond in their commitment to support and protect the Ice Age Trail.
+We are pleased to announce that the recipients of the prestigious “In the Mud” Award for 2017 are Mark Miner and David Van Thiel.